 - Check out the beaches and hiking trails in Holland and along the Lakeshore

 - Grand Rapids is surrounded by beautiful countryside and woodsy walking trails

 - If you haven’t seen Lansing’s parks lately, you haven’t seen Lansing’s parks

 If you want to get out of the house, take a walking tour of downtown Holland with your dog in tow and watch as nature comes back to life.
-Just be sure to observe social distancing rules.

 If you’re not up for walking or would rather see the sights from the comfort or your car, take a drive around the city and check out the architecture, statues, nature, and all of the little details you probably pass each day.

 Many attractions both indoor and out are offering “virtual vacations” or video walk-throughs to make their resources available for public viewing.
 You can find lists like this one to customize your own personal virtual adventure during the Spring Break Staycation.

 If your plans are more focused on staying cozy at home, you can still “travel the world” and make this Spring Break one to remember by virtually visiting some of the most beautiful destinations and attractions across the globe.

 Many of the biggest museums and art galleries can be explored right from your living room by taking a tour online.
 Some even provide guided walkthroughs for their virtual visitors with educational opportunities too.